 Tuning Western instruments

-The problem of tuning fixed-pitch instruments (harpsichord, pipe organ, pianoforte…) has been documented in great detail by organ/harpsichord player, builder and musicologist Pierre-Yves Asselin (Asselin 2000).
-In his practical approach, just intonation is a background model that can only be approximated on 12-grade scales via temperament — compromising the pure intervals of just intonation to meet other requirements.
-Techniques of temperament applicable to Bol Processor are discussed on pages Microtonality and Comparing temperaments.
+The problem of tuning fixed pitch instruments (harpsichord, pipe organ, pianoforte…) has been well documented by the organ/harpsichord player, builder and musicologist Pierre-Yves Asselin (Asselin 2000).
+In his practical approach, just intonation is a background model that can only be approximated on 12-degree scales by temperament — compromising the pure intervals of just intonation to meet other requirements.
+Temperament techniques applied to the Bol Processor are discussed on the Microtonality and Comparing temperaments pages.

 From 4/3 up: FA, DO, SOL, RE, LA, MI, SI, FA#, DO#, SOL#, RE#, LA#